-Looking to get more real estate seller leads in 2022?
-If you’ve worked in real estate for more than 30 seconds, you’ve probably come to the (painful) realization that 1.
-You NEED seller leads to become a top producer, and 2.
+Looking to get more real estate seller leads in 2023?
+If you’ve worked in real estate for more than 30 seconds, you’ve probably come to the (painful) realizations that 1.
+You need seller leads to become a top producer, and 2.
 Finding and converting seller leads is hard work.

-In order to make the process a little easier, we updated our list of 15 proven strategies to get real estate seller leads in 2022 and beyond.
-There are tons of great tips here from our expert real estate pros at The Close and our friends at Douglas Elliman, as well as links to 12 deep-dive articles to learn more about each one.
+In order to make the process a little easier, we updated our list of proven strategies to get real estate seller leads in 2023 and beyond.
+There are tons of great tips in here from our expert real estate pros at The Close and our friends at Douglas Elliman, as well as links to 12 deep-dive articles with scripts you can start using today.

 1. Learn How to Find Hidden Listing Inventory

-In his 27 years as a broker and coach, Sean Moudry has heard agents give every excuse in the book for why they can’t get seller leads.
+In his 28 years as a broker and coach, Sean Moudry has heard agents give every excuse in the book for why they can’t get real estate seller leads.
 You can probably guess what the most common excuse was: “But Sean, there’s just no inventory out there!”
 Sound familiar?

 With interest rates rising and properties continuing to be snapped up in 2023, inventory is still at historic lows in many hot markets.
 But do you think that stopped Sean from getting leads and closing deals well above asking?
 Of course not.
 He just worked a little harder and leaned into other sources of listings.
 Here are three sources that he thinks will be especially promising this year: